kavin8137/Cycle/README.md

 # Cycle
 Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
-A specialties of this game is to have an additional feature that allow their cycle to grow quicker by collecting points with food.
+A specialties of this game is to have an additional feature that allow the players increase their cycle quicker by collecting points with food.
 Food will be randomly generated at a random location.
 This ascend the level of challenge as the plays have to get around each other for getting the food.
 Enjoy the competition!

 ## Getting Started
 Make sure you have dotnet 6.0 or newer installed on your machine.
 Open